 When you wish to bind dye to the protein, you need to make sure the protein is strongly positively charged, or about 2 pH units below the isoelectric point.
 This is the reason why an acid source such as vinegar or citric acid is added to the dye bath.
 Vinegar (or citric acid) lowers the pH of the dye bath and creates numerous positively charged sites within the wool protein to which the negatively charged dye molecule can bind.

-This is, hopefully, the situation with the indie-dyed yarn that you purchase.
 It is straight-forward for the dyer to measure the amount of dye left in the dye bath or in the wash water using a visible spectrophotometer.
 This allows the dyer to ensure all dye is bound to the yarn that the customer purchases. all of our yarns are spectrophotometrically measured to ensure complete binding of the dye.

 The same principles of pH that govern the binding of dye also control whether the dye remains bound during washing of the finished item.
 Taking care that the pH is around pH 3 by adding vinegar (about 2 tablespoons for every gallon of wash water) ensures the dye remains bound.
 The difference in dye fastness as a function of pH is profound as the following experiment demonstrates: